ConnorByers/Kiwik/README.md

 |AWS_SECRET_ACCESS_KEY       | Needed for Amazon s3.
 Find value on your AWS account|
 |BUCKET_NAME                 | Needed for Amazon s3.
 Find value on your AWS account|
 |NODE_ENV                    | development|

+## Next Steps

+-Error handling needs to be improved.
+Currently create an alert() when, for example, a login fails, which is not optimal.
+-An ability to Like a Tweet
+-The ability to see another person's tweets
+-The ability to retweet and have that appear on your profile's tweets